 Keep in mind that resin paving installation should not be done if it is raining.
 Use a hygrometer to check the humidity level; you should not start mixing if it is above 80%.
 Before mixing, also ensure the base surface is well primed and dried and check that your materials meet the batch, quantity and colour required for the work.

 Take a measurement of the work area again to make sure your materials for the driveway are complete, and ensure all the edges of the work area are protected with tape to prevent resin staining.
 Mixing is usually done within 3-5 minutes and then the mix is poured out into a wet edge.
 The mixing and laying process of resin coated driveways is pretty simple, but precision is required at every stage to ensure it is successful.
 Avoid taking any shortcuts.

-For a resin bound paving to serve its intended purpose, it must be correctly installed from start to finish.
+For a resin bound paving to serve its intended purpose, it must be correctly installed from start to finish and using high quality materials.
 Once installation is complete, use cones and tape to mark the area clearly in order to prevent anyone from accidentally walking on the surface before it is ready for any kind of traffic.

 During the installation of resin driveways, polyurethanes are used to for resin bound surfacing; however, it is one of the most chemically resistant materials.

 Care must be taken in the hours and days following the installation to avoid exposing the surface to any chemicals.
 You should also ensure that anything that can cause imprints does not touch the resin surface before it gets dry.